Calculus, Gauge Theory and Noncommutative Worlds: Introduction to noncommutative Worlds

-Schr\"{o}dinger gave a formulation of quantum mechanics using standard partial differential equations and then discovered that the operators $Q=x$ and $P = -i \hbar \partial/\partial x$ obeyed exactly Heisenberg's relations and gave the translation between his work and the Heisenberg viewpoint.
-Dirac discovered a key to quantization via the replacement of the Poisson bracket of Hamiltonian mechanics with the commutators of quantum operators.
-The curvatures in differential geometry and general relativity were seen, through the work of Weyl and others to correspond to measurements in differences in parallel translation and correspondingly, in the commutators of covariant derivatives.
-This emphasis on parallel translation led to the generalizations of differential geometry fundamental to gauge theory.
-Gauge theory began, with the work of Hermann Weyl \cite{Weyl} as a generalization of differential geometry where lengths as well as angles were dependent upon the choice of paths.
-Weyl saw how to incorporate electromagnetism into general relativity along these lines.
-Later the ideas of Weyl were adopted in the context of quantum mechanics and became the basis for the understanding of nuclear forces.
-Throughout all this development, the underlying calculus remained in the commutative and continuum realms.\\
+Schr\"{o}dinger formulated quantum mechanics via partial differential equations and showed that the operators $Q=x$ and $P = -i \hbar \partial/\partial x$ obey the Heisenberg relations.
+Dirac found a key to quantization via the replacement of the Poisson bracket (of Hamiltonian mechanics) with the commutators of quantum operators.
+Curvatures in differential geometry and general relativity are seen, through work of Weyl and others to correspond to differences in parallel translation.
+This corresponds to the commutators of covariant derivatives.
+Gauge theory began, with Hermann Weyl \cite{Weyl} as a generalization of differential geometry.
+In Weyl's theory, lengths as well as angles are dependent upon the choice of paths.
+Weyl saw how to incorporate electromagnetism into general relativity using his generalizations of differential geometry.
+Initial difficulties of interpretation arose in the context of Weyl's theory for general relativity, but his ideas were adopted for quantum mechanics and became a basis for understanding nuclear forces.\\

-In this paper we shall begin by formulating calculus in non-commutative domains.
-Our constructions are motivated by discrete calculus.
-Discrete calculus is naturally embedded in a non-commutative context, and there can be adjusted so that it satisfies the derivative of a product in the form of the Leibniz rule $D(FG) = D(F)G + FD(G).$ We explain this point in Section 6, an Appendix on discrete calculus.\\
+We begin by formulating calculus in noncommutative domains.
+Discrete calculus is a motivation for these constructions.
+We show how to embed discrete calculus in a noncommutative context, wherein it can be adjusted so that the derivative of a product satisfies the Leibniz rule.
+The relationship with discrete calculus is detailed in Section 7.
+It is an important background to the content of the paper.
+Let $f(x)$ denote a function of a real variable $x,$ and $\tilde{f}(x) = f(x+h)$ for a fixed difference $h.$ Define the {\em discrete derivative} $Df$ by the formula $Df = (\tilde{f} - f)/h.$ The Leibniz rule is not satisfied.
+The formula for the discrete derivative of a product is as shown below: